 Queen pulls out of thanksgiving service in latest absence due to mobility

-The Queen has had to cancel numerous recent appearances for mobility reasons.
+The monarch has had to cancel numerous appearances over the past few months.

-A service of thanksgiving is the latest in a run of events the Queen has had to pull out of for mobility reasons.
+The Platinum Jubilee Service of Thanksgiving is the latest in a run of events the Queen has had to pull out of for mobility reasons.

+Royal doctors will have been keeping a close eye on the elderly monarch as she embarked on the weekend of festivities.

-The Prince of Wales will officially represent her at the National Service of Thanksgiving at St Paul’s Cathedral on Friday after she experienced “discomfort” during Thursday’s Jubilee celebrations.
+The Prince of Wales will officially represent his mother at the service at St Paul’s Cathedral on Friday after she experienced “discomfort” during Thursday’s celebrations.

+It is understood the decision was considered regrettable but sensible due to the length of the journey and time involved and the physical demands the event would require.

 While she made a number of in-person visits in the weeks leading up to her Jubilee celebrations, including a surprise visit to open the Elizabeth line and to tour the Chelsea Flower Show using a golf buggy, the Queen has faced ongoing “episodic mobility problems”, stretching back to last autumn, and now uses a walking stick.

-She flew to Balmoral at the weekend, taking the opportunity to rest during a short break ahead of the high-profile national events.
+She flew to Balmoral last week, taking the opportunity to rest during a short break ahead of the high-profile national events.

 In October 2021, she used a walking stick at a Westminster Abbey service – the first time she had done so at a major engagement.